Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

 Three structural barriers prevent learning-enabled actuation in nuclear systems and block the nuclear sector from fulfilling the Genesis Mission's directive for agentic AI.
 These barriers are fundamental properties of how control is currently conceived, trained, and validated, creating conflicts between legacy control paradigms and the requirements for domain-specific foundation models:

-\textbf{1.
-The Training Objective Mismatch (Many-to-One Actuation Spaces):} In pressurized water reactors, multiple rod actuation sequences (single-bank maneuvers, simultaneous two-bank insertions, sequential patterns) can all achieve identical power transitions.
+\begin{enumerate}[itemsep=0pt] \item The Training Objective Mismatch (Many-to-One Actuation Spaces): In pressurized water reactors, multiple rod actuation sequences (single-bank maneuvers, simultaneous two-bank insertions, sequential patterns) can all achieve identical power transitions.
 Conventional supervised learning optimizes parameter-level losses (mean absolute error on rod positions), implicitly assuming one correct answer per state.
 But when multiple actuation strategies yield physically equivalent outcomes, minimizing parameter error is the wrong objective.
 A model that strictly imitates a single reference action may perform worse than one that learns to select among several admissible strategies based on reliability or equipment constraints.
 Current training protocols penalize this flexibility as variance rather than recognizing it as the structure of the domain.
-A true foundation model for the DOE enterprise must learn the \emph{topology of the admissible solution space}, not merely mimic a single operator's choice.
+A foundation-model approach for the DOE enterprise must therefore learn the \emph{topology of the admissible solution space}, not merely mimic a single operator's choice.

-\textbf{2.
-The Exploration Risk Barrier (Offline Learning Under Safety Constraints):} Reinforcement learning has been investigated for nuclear load-following and microreactor control, often improving transient tracking relative to PID baselines in simplified environments~\cite{gong2024rl,tunkle2025control,radaideh2025shaping,degrave2022tokamak}.
+\item The Exploration Risk Barrier (Offline Learning Under Safety Constraints): Reinforcement learning has been investigated for nuclear load-following and microreactor control, often improving transient tracking relative to PID baselines in simplified environments~\cite{gong2024possibilities,tunkle2025nuclear,radaideh2026multistep,degrave2022magnetic}.
 However, these approaches require large volumes of environment interaction, are sensitive to reward shaping, and face nontrivial challenges in transferring policies across reactor designs.
-Even when embedded within model-based or constrained frameworks~\cite{hu2022mpc,xiao2022neural,yin2023fuzzy}, their deployment pathway remains unclear for licensing-grade actuation.
+Even when embedded within model-based or constrained frameworks~\cite{hu2022model,xiao2022neural,yin2023design}, their deployment pathway remains unclear for licensing-grade actuation.
 Current RL paradigms are fundamentally incompatible with nuclear safety culture: the industry cannot deploy agents that require online learning to become safe, yet cannot simulate every possible edge case offline.
 The solution lies in the NASEM-recommended strategy of leveraging ``massive data sets'' to train offline agents that internalize safety constraints \emph{before} deployment, eliminating the need for hazardous online exploration.